Thach Weave: In combat

 Thach carried out the first test of the tactic in combat during the Battle of Midway in June 1942, when a squadron of Zeroes attacked his flight of four Wildcats.
-Thach's wingman, Ensign R. A. M. Dibb, was attacked by a Japanese pilot and turned towards Thach, who dived under his wingman and fired at the incoming enemy aircraft's belly until its engine ignited.
+Thach's wingman, Ensign R. A. M. Dibb, was attacked by a Japanese pilot and turned towards Thach, who dove under his wingman and fired at the incoming enemy aircraft's belly until its engine ignited.
 The maneuver soon became standard among US Navy pilots and was adopted by USAAF pilots.

 For instance, during the Battle of the Santa Cruz Islands, Flatley's division of four Wildcats encountered Zeros from Jun'yō and deployed Thach weave defensive tactics when they attacked.
 One of the attackers was Lieutenant Yoshio Shiga, who gave up after he made several runs.

 Marines flying Wildcats from Henderson Field on Guadalcanal also adopted the Thach weave.
 The tactic initially confounded the Japanese Zero pilots flying out of Rabaul.
 Saburō Sakai, the famous Japanese ace, relates their reaction to the Thach weave when they encountered Guadalcanal Wildcats using it:

 The maneuver proved so effective that American pilots also used it during the Vietnam War, and it remains a viable dogfighting tactic today.